Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 • Compounded medications are not FDA-approved as finished products

-• Brand-name pricing is high relative to manufacturer self-pay programs
+• Brand-name pricing ($1,399–$1,695/mo) is cash retail, far above manufacturer self-pay programs

 Eden

-Visit Eden โ†’
+Visit Eden →

 Shed